(A) This rule describes the responsibilities of the administrative agency.

 (ii) A child younger than five years old.

-(1) The administrative agency must allow a person or persons of the individual's choice to accompany, assist, and represent the individual in the application or renewal process.
+(1) The administrative agency shall allow a person or persons of the individual's choice to accompany, assist, and represent the individual in the application or renewal process.

 (a) A person may accompany and assist an individual without being an individual's authorized representative.

-(c) A person who is assisting an individual must provide accurate information, to the best of his or her knowledge, regardless of whether the person is an authorized representative.
+(c) A person who is assisting an individual shall provide accurate information, to the best of his or her knowledge, regardless of whether the person is an authorized representative.

-(2) If an individual has designated in writing an authorized representative, the administrative agency must:
+(2) When an individual has designated in writing an authorized representative, the administrative agency shall:

 (a) Issue all notices and correspondence to both the authorized representative and the individual.

-(b) Contact the individual to clarify or verify information provided by an authorized representative if the information provided on the application seems contradictory, unclear, or unrealistic.
+(b) Contact the individual to clarify or verify information provided by an authorized representative when the information provided on the application seems contradictory, unclear, or unrealistic.

 (c) Remove the authorized representative from any correspondence or access to safeguarded information upon receipt of notice that: